-The prospect of losing one’s employment or making the difficult decision to sever the employment relationship is no doubt quite daunting.
+The prospect of losing one’s job or making the difficult decision to sever the working relationship is no doubt quite daunting.
 In New Jersey, most employees are considered “at-will” in the absence of a contract of employment or collective bargaining agreement.
 This means that your employer can terminate your employment for no reason at all or for even the most foolish reason.

 If you are an employer or business entity faced with the decision to discharge an employee, it is imperative to be aware of your rights, responsibilities and obligations as quickly as possible.

-Hoffman DiMuzio’s labor and employment practice covers a wide variety of issues before New Jersey State Courts, the U.S. District Court, and New Jersey Office of Administrative Law, with a focus on discrimination, retaliation, sexual harassment and whistleblowing claims.
+Hoffman DiMuzio’s labor and employment practice covers a wide variety of issues before New Jersey State Courts, the U.S. District Court, and NJ Office of Administrative Law, with a focus on discrimination, retaliation, sexual harassment, whistleblowing claims and Family Medical Leave Act violations.
 We also are well versed in advocating on behalf of employees in unemployment hearings and disciplinary proceedings, as well as employers who believe that the termination of an employee was justified.

 Hoffman DiMuzio guides its corporate clients through the process of developing and implementing employment policies and handbooks and counsels these businesses as it relates to avoiding potential litigation.
 The attorneys at Hoffman DiMuzio also assist business entities in navigating issues pertaining to the payment of wages and overtime.

 Speak to an employment lawyer today.
 Call 856.238.5183

 We’ll schedule your consultation and meet at the office nearest you.